A Brief History

 Christopher Sholes, the main inventor of the typewriter, said late in life that he thought he had made it easier for women to make a decent living.
 In 1874 a mere 4% of clerical jobs were held by women, and by 1900 the percentage had increased to 75% (in the US).

-So what do you think?
+Question for students (and subscribers): So what do you think?
 Did the typewriter make life better for women or did it help trap them in subservient jobs?
-Let us know what you think.
+Let us know what you think in the comments section below this article.

 For more information, please see…